EleutherAI/gpt-neox/CONTRIBUTING.md

 ## Testing
 GPT-NeoX tracks two types of tests: unit tests and more costly model convergence tests.
-Unit tests are found in `tests/unit/` andthe model convergence tests are found in `tests/model/`.
+Unit tests are found in `tests/unit/` and the model convergence tests are found in `tests/model/`.

 ### Unit Tests